Feb 1

 Free

-About Chinese New Year 2024 in London
+Chinese New Year 2025 in London

-Where to celebrate Chinese New Year 2024
+Where to celebrate Chinese New Year 2025

 Chinatown, London | Photo by Amanda David

 Central London festivities usually take place across the West End, from Shaftesbury Avenue down to Trafalgar Square.
 It is free to attend and there are no tickets required, but you might want to get there early; thousands of people cram into the Soho/Chinatown streets and it gets very busy.
-It is considered lucky to wear red, and to buy something red for your house, so check out the Chinatown shops which will be full of affordable Lunar New Year decorations and souvenirs.
+It is considered lucky to wear red, and to buy something red for your house, so check out the Chinatown shops which will be full of cool and affordable Lunar New Year decorations and souvenirs.

-What’s on at Chinese New Year in London 2024
+What’s on at Chinese New Year in London 2025

 Chinese lanterns in Chinatown, London | Photo by Amanda David